bartkoedijk/react-native-firebase-hooks/firestore/README.md

 const [snapshot, loading, error] = useCollectionOnce(query, options);
 ```

-Retrieve the current value of the `firebase.firestore.Query`.
+Retrieve the current value of the `FirebaseFirestoreTypes.Query`.

 The `useCollectionOnce` hook takes the following parameters:

-- `query`: (optional) `firebase.firestore.Query` for the data you would like to load
+- `query`: (optional) `FirebaseFirestoreTypes.Query` for the data you would like to load
 - `options`: (optional) `Object` with the following parameters:
-  - `getOptions`: (optional) `firebase.firestore.GetOptions` to customise how the collection is loaded
+  - `getOptions`: (optional) `FirebaseFirestoreTypes.GetOptions` to customise how the collection is loaded

 Returns:

-- `snapshot`: a `firebase.firestore.QuerySnapshot`, or `undefined` if no query is supplied
+- `snapshot`: a `FirebaseFirestoreTypes.QuerySnapshot`, or `undefined` if no query is supplied
 - `loading`: a `boolean` to indicate if the data is still being loaded
 - `error`: Any `Error` returned by Firebase when trying to load the data, or `undefined` if there is no error